-In planning and performing our audit, we considered the Allegan County Road Commission's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in circumstance for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Allegan County Road Commission's internal control.
+In planning and performing our audit, we considered the Allegan County Road Commission's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in circumstance for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Allegan County Road Commission's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Allegan County Road Commission's internal control.